Please note The Blackford Trust is now closed - this page is retained for purely historic interest

 For more information on our awards and partners, please

 click here or see the links in the left-hand menu for individual partner pages.
-In summer 2011, some awards were re-classified as "social enterprise" awards - for more on our new interest in this concept, please see here.
+In summer 2011, some awards were re-classified as "social enterprise" awards - for more on our interest in this concept, please see here.

-We believe that communicating and sharing knowledge, experience and information can often be as valuable, as a form of "social investment", as simply spending money.
+We have always believed that communicating and sharing knowledge, experience and information can often be as valuable, as a form of "social investment", as simply spending money.
 If we help to transfer an idea from one person or organisation to another, that idea might lead to the creation of new cross-cultural understanding ; educational progress in school, university or lifelong learning ; a new business idea ; or a new way of delivering social benefit.

 For more on our information resources, please